kwbunker/PHYS-3330-Scratch/lab7.md

 code-block-font-size: \scriptsize
 ---

+A PDF version of this page can be downloaded [here](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lab7.pdf).

 # Goals

 In this lab, you will begin learning how transistors work by creating a dual-stage amplifier out of a common emitter amplifier plus an emitter follower and use this as an audio amplifier.